Introduction

 open coverage/html/index.html

-This HTML report highlights covered and uncovered lines across your lib
+This HTML report highlights covered and uncovered lines across your lib directory.
+It helps pinpoint missing tests before pushing code.

 Automating Reports in CI/CD

 Integrate coverage into a GitHub Actions workflow to run on every push or pull request.
-Create .github/workflows/coverage.yml
+Create .github/workflows/coverage.yml:

 name: Flutter Coverage